mlodato517/move-to-target/README.md

 The game has two players starting in the bottom left and right.
 To control the left player use W, A, S, D to move.
 Q rotates counter clockwise and E rotates clockwise.
-The corresponding keys for the right player are ↑, ←, ↓, →, ?, and Shift.
+The corresponding keys for the right player are I, J, K, L, U, and O.

 The game ends when the two players roughly tile the target.
 Five seconds later the game restarts.